My Best Butter Chicken Recipe, but is it better than Chicken Tikka Masala?

-This Butter Chicken Recipe is based on another sweary Gordan recipe that I’ve adapted for my fine tuned palate :-)
+This Butter Chicken Recipe is based on another sweary Gordan recipe that is super easy to make and results in a classic that I’ve adapted for my fine tuned palate 🙂

 Butter Chicken Recipe